peter-schwier/structured-regular-expressions/design/APPLY.md

 | selections    | [Range] []   | The set of non-overlapping selections in the doucment |
 | changes       | [Changed] []   | The set of modifications the text commands would introduce to the document |

-The document constructor throws an Error ifthere are any overlapping or duplicated selections.
+The document constructor throws an Error if there are any overlapping or duplicated selections.

 ### Properties